DataIntellectTech/TorQ/docs/dataaccess.md

  ||trade|time|sym|sym||||
  ||quote|time|sym|sym||||

-The two tables will perform the same calculations when loaded into the API.
+The two tables would induce identical functionality in the API.

 # Usage

-When using the API to send queries direct to a process, the overarching function is getdata. getdata is a dynamic, lightweight function which takes in a uniform dictionary (see table below) and the above configuration to build a process bespoke query.
+When using the API to send queries direct to a process, the overarching function is `getdata`. `getdata` is a dynamic, lightweight function which takes in a uniform dictionary (see table below) and the above configuration to build a process bespoke query.
 Input consistency permits the user to disregard the pragmatics described in `tableproperties.csv` allowing `getdata` to be called either directly within a process or via `.dataccess.getdata` (discussed in the gateway).

-The getdata function is split into three sub functions: checkinputs, extractqueryparams and queryorder.
-Checkinputs checks if the input dictionary is valid; extractqueryparams converts the arguments into q-SQL and queryorder is the API's query optimiser (See Debugging and Optimisation).
+The `getdata` function is split into three sub functions:` .dataaccess.checkinputs`, `.eqp.extractqueryparams` and `queryorder.orderquery`.

+- `.dataaccess.checkinputs` checks if the input dictionary is valid (See custom API errors)
+- `.eqp.extractqueryparams` converts the arguments into q-SQL
+- `.queryorder.orderquery` is the API's query optimiser (See Debugging and Optimisation)

-The following table lists getdata's accepted arguments:
+The `getdata`'s accepted arguments:

 **Valid Inputs**